It's Raining Shakespeare

 did all the water on the earth come from comets?

 I'm sitting outside my favourite coffee shop in Central Milton Keynes.
-I am grateful for the big overhang of the building that lets me sit here in the dry, watching the world beyond being drenched in Spring rain.
-It's the end of April so there are also patches of blue sky as a billion different water droplets pelt the slabs in front of me.
+I am grateful for the big overhang of the building that lets me sit here in the dry, watching the world beyond being drenched in warm Summer rain.
+It's the end of June and there are also patches of blue sky as a billion different water droplets pelt the slabs in front of me.

 The sun emerges from behind a cloud for a moment and gives the rain a colourful sheen.
 Given the right position of the observer to the angle that the sunlight hits the raindrops and you'll see one of the most beautiful of nature's many illusions - a rainbow.
 Maybe for a second, maybe for a minute - in every downpour you can see a thing of real beauty.

 For the scientifically minded amongst us, we can think of the global water cycle.
 From rain to ground water to rivers to the sea and into clouds again via evaporation.
 Everything is cyclical in this wonderful Universe isn't it?